rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

- thinking that we arrogantly ascribe, but think about it: has the political class become less corrupt as they separate themselves from religious institutions?
+ thinking that we arrogantly ascribe, but think about it: has the political class become less corrupt as they separated themselves from religious institutions?
 Or have the churches lessened their own corruption as they separated